ashleshabise/Path_finder/README.md

 https://www.ics.uci.edu/~eppstein/161/python/dijkstra.py

 The main challenge in this program was to convert the paths to readable form for the user.
-I included the above code for Djisktra's  algorithm since application was the priority.
+I included the above code for Dijkstra's algorithm since application was the priority.